m3047/trualias/README.md

 * `ANY()` Any character in an identifier.
 * `NONE()` Any character not in an identifier.
 * `CHAR()` The character at a certain position in an identifier.

-## I don't want to patch `postfix` is there anything I can do?

-If you _are_ wildcarding a domain or stemming an account and you're using a filtering program such as procmail, you can still filter on the `Delivery-Account:`.
-See `/install/procmailrc` as one example.

-You can also run it as a milter, but I don't recommend that option unless you're already running milters.